 There are carts where you can buy some Colombian street snacks.

-Also, the street art in this area is just amazing – hence very sad referring to oppression and injustice the people of Cali had to suffer.
+Also, the street art in this area is just amazing – hence very sad referring to the oppression and injustice the people of Cali had to suffer.

 Cali was only one of many beautiful places I’ve visited in Colombia.
 To read about the others, go to the main post and take your pick!
 There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures:

 Note: I’m completing, editing, and updating this post regularly – last in November 2022.

 Did You Enjoy This Post?
 Then You Might Like Also These:

 * This is an affiliate link.
 If you book through this page, not only do you get the best deal, I also get a small commission that helps me run this blog.
 Thank you so much for supporting me!